Women and Men: Character summary

 Jim is frequently shadowed by Ray Spence, also known as Ray Santee or Santee Sioux.
 Ray is at first an irritant to Jim, a smarmy journalist who usually just passes off press releases as news and who likes using information he unearths for personal gain.
 Later, he seems to develop into an outright nemesis, a possible danger to Jim.
 But in a face-to-face confrontation, Ray suddenly seems to be a sort of ally and perhaps a previously unknown brother to Jim.

 A Chilean economist named Mackenna, with his wife Clara, lives in fear of assassination.
 He is spied upon by Talca (or "de Talca"), an admiral in the Chilean navy and covertly a member of DINA, the Chilean secret police under Pinochet.
 Talca has an ongoing affair with Luisa, a Chilean-born Swiss-passport opera diva.
 Luisa hopes Talca can provide leniency for her father, under house arrest in Chile.

 Luisa relies on the "tapeworm diet".

 In Jim's building live Larry Shearson, a college freshman, with his father Marv.
 They have recently separated from Larry's mother Susan who, influenced by Grace, has declared she is a lesbian.
 Larry is sweet on Amy, a recent college graduate who works as Mackenna's assistant.
 A portion of Larry's freshman economics lecture is given, complete with four graphs and some formulas.
 Larry's friend Donald "D. D." Dooley uses class time to challenge the professor on the role of classical economics in the contemporary world.
 Larry has developed theories of "obstacle geometry" and "simultaneous reincarnation".

 Separate excerpts

 Numerous chapters and excerpts appeared during the ten years it took McElroy to write the novel.
 The first edition, first printing, referred to these excerpts as "poems", McElroy's own term, and mentioned some of the journals where they had appeared.
-The second printing more neutrally referred to them as "parts," and gave the complete list of literary journals, in addition to mention of the separate publication of the Ship Rock chapter as a limited edition chapbook.
+The second printing more neutrally referred to them as "parts," and gave the complete list of literary journals, in addition to mention of the separate publication of the Ship Rock chapter in a limited edition.

 Two intended excerpts were dropped from the final novel, and have been republished in 2010 and 2011.
 A third intended excerpt was never completed.
 It was eventually rewritten and published in 2006.